What is the DMV Modernization Project?

 - Kansas Vehicle Inventory System, a mainframe application that was used since 1993 to order and keep track of tags, decals and other raw materials needed for titling and registering vehicles.
 This system was replaced in May 2012.

-The department is in the process of developing the upgrades to the technologies that handle Kansas driverís license and identification cards.
+The department is in the process of developing upgrades to the technologies that handle Kansas driverís licenses, identification cards and driving records.

-When complete, it will replace a mainframe system that has been in use since 1990 to issue and keep track of nearly 2 million driverís licenses and identification cards.
+When complete, it will upgrade a process and systems that have been in use since 1990 to issue and keep track of nearly 2 million driverís licenses and identification cards.
 The system is also used to keep track of driving records, including restrictions, suspensions and revocations.

 What is the cost and how are you paying for it?